GEOL 331 Principles of Paleontology

 "Species" are our attempt scientifically to codify traditional "kinds," populations of interbreeding critters that are more or less morphologically uniform.
 Seems easy, but when you scrutinize living diversity in detail, a number of problems come up:

-But I'm not the expert.
+None of this has prevented biologists from attempting to develop hard and fast species concepts.
 Major attempts at species definitions that have gained significant traction include:

 Speciation: The Origin of Species

 So far, we have only considered the present time slice.
 When we look at the past, other issues rise up.
+Remember that despite the foregoing, "paleospecies" are necessarily morphospecies.
+Whatever species concept we favor, we can't absolutely assess their mating habits.

 Two major models of species origins in geologic time: